alvaroeh/alvaroeh.github.io/_posts/2021-01-25-Analysis-of-capacity-and-prospective-demand-in-the-reform-of-the-Juvenile-Justice-Social-Reintegration-Service-in-Chile.md

 ---
-title: Analysis of capacity and prospective demand in the reform of the Juvenile Justice Social Reintegration Service in Chile"
+title: "Analysis of capacity and prospective demand in the reform of the Juvenile Justice Social Reintegration Service in Chile"
 categories:
   - Consultancy Report
 tags: